 Private houses continued until O’Dwyer’s Pub, (161 – 163), which became Flanagan’s and is now Peggy Kelly’s.
 However, in one of those houses, 165, Sibéal remembers a bank on the ground floor.
 Next door, 163 is the DSix off-licence.

 Two houses, 157 and 159, and McFarlan’s bookies, were demolished to make the car park for the pub.

-155 was Corrigan’s Grocery, demolished in the 1960s and combined with its neighbour, 153, to make Harold’s Cross Garage, owned first by Reilly’s, then for a long period by Ned Murphy, father of Mike Murphy of RTÉ.
+155 was Corrigan’s Grocery, demolished in the 1960s and combined with its neighbour, 153, to make Harold’s Cross Garage, owned first by Reillys, then for a long period by Ned Murphy, father of Mike Murphy of RTÉ.
 It was completely rebuilt after a disastrous fire in 1992, and is now TR Motor Services, a major Mercedes stockist.

-Numbers 149 & 151 were pulled down for the stadium, now, in 2016, soon to be “developed”.
+Numbers 149 & 151 were pulled down for the stadium, now, in 2016, now Harold’s Cross ET schools.
 It was also the home pitch of five League of Ireland football teams.
 Brideville in the 1930s and 40s, with Dolphins there a few of those years in the 30s.
 Transport played there for eleven seasons, then came Shelbourne who played until the end of the 1980s before moving to Tolka Park and finally “Pats” -.
 St Patrick’s Athletic until 1993, before moving back to their Richmond Park home.
 That same year it hosted the League of Ireland Cup Final when Limerick City beat Pats 2-0.
 Now one for the table quiz – who were the ‘home team’ in the last League of Ireland match ever played in Harold’s Cross?
 Answer – Galway United.
 On the final weekend of the 1993/94 season, there was no available pitch in Galway due to persistent torrential rain for their match with Shelbourne so the game was switched to Harold’s Cross.
 Shels won the match 5-2 with Barry O’Connor grabbing a hat-trick.

 130 is now the Leinster Park Montessori, but, for many, many years it was the home of the Kellys.
 Dublin Opinion was an Irish satirical magazine, published monthly from 1922 to 1968.
 It was founded by cartoonists Arthur Booth and Charles E. Kelly, and here was the Kelly home in which Charles grew up; Frank Kelly, the actor so sadly missed, was his son.

 At the bottom of the road is the terrace of shops that go back over 100 years.
-Number 1 is now a bookies, and it has been extended to numbers 3 and 5.
+Number 1 is now a bookie’s, and it has been extended to numbers 3 and 5.
 60 years ago it was, like many other shops in Harold’s Cross, a series of groceries – Deasy’s and Moore’s, and many will remember the Reliance TV shop there.
 Next door was, again like many others in the village, bootmakers and shoe repairs – O’Carroll’s and Dunwell’s, and, again, many some may recall the small florists shop there.
 In number 5, just on the corner, was the Galtee Dairy.

-Delaney’s Bikes, in number 7, is the oldest shop in Harold’s Cross, and will be 100 years old in 2017.
-Next door, in number 9 (and now 11), is the website shop – a premises with a marvellous history.
+Delaney’s Bikes, in number 7, is the oldest shop in Harold’s Cross, and was 100 years old in 2017.
+Next door, in number 9 (and now 11), is the Website shop – a premises with a marvellous history.
 It was owned for many years by the Robinson sisters – Eilís Robinson Norris & Sinéad Robinson Keeley, a pair of republican activists throughout the struggle for independence.
 The name over the shop for many years was Ó Cadhla, Sinéad’s married name.
 However, when it was considered not particularly safe for the sisters to be managing the place (particularly when both were imprisoned!) their aunt, Úna O’Daly (a sister of Cearbhaill Ó Dálaigh, the president) ran it on their behalf, and older residents still call it “Mrs Daly’s”.
 Sinéad ran it until 1971.
 She died in 1993.
 In later years it became the Gem, and, indeed, there was a piano shop there for some time.